Physically Consistent Neural Networks for building thermal modeling: theory and analysis

 \section{Results}

-In this section, we analyze the performance of the PCNN that obtained the best error on the validation set of the case study, using the physics-based RC model identified as explained in Appendix~\ref{sec: physics_based} as baseline.
-Note that the RC model has a sampling time of \SI{1}{\minute}, we thus keep the control input fixed over intervals of \SI{15}{\minute} when we compare its predictions with the ones of the PCNN.
+In this section, we analyze the performance of the PCNN that obtained the best error on the validation set of the case study \rText{, using a}\remText{the}\nText{and compare it to a} physics-based RC model \remText{identified as explained in Appendix~\ref{sec: physics_based} }\rText{as} baseline.
+Since more complex structures \nText{often do not improve the accuracy of RC models, as discussed in Section~\ref{sec: grey-box}}\rText{did not improve the accuracy of the baseline}, we chose a 2R1C model with two heat sources, the heating/cooling power and the solar gains, \nText{(see Appendix~\ref{sec: physics_based})}\rText{as derived in Appendix~\ref{sec: physics_based}}.
+This simple architecture furthermore presents the advantage to have a very similar form to the physics-based module $E$ in PCNNs (see Appendix~\ref{app: maths}), which allows us to assess the impact of the NNs in $D$ on the model performance.
+Note that the RC model has a sampling time of \SI{1}{\minute}, we thus keep the \rText{control}\nText{power} input fixed over intervals of \SI{15}{\minute} when we compare its predictions with the ones of the PCNN.